itsvaibhavcoder/BridgeLabz-Web-application-Development-Training/MongoDB/mongo.md

 ## HTTPS Status Codes
 HTTP Status codes indicate the result of an HTTP request.
 They are grouped into five categories

-- **1XX (Informational)**:
+## 1XX (Informational)

-- 100 continue: The server has recieved the request headers, and the client should proceed to send the request body.
+- **100 Continue**: The server has received the request headers, and the client should proceed to send the request body.
-- 101 Switching Protocol: The requester has asked the server to switch protocols
+- **101 Switching Protocols**: The requester has asked the server to switch protocols.

-- **2XX (Success)**:
+## 2XX (Success)

-- 200 Ok : The Request has succeeded
+- **200 OK**: The request has succeeded.
-- 201 Created: The request has been fulfilled, resulting in the creation of a new resource.
+- **201 Created**: The request has been fulfilled, resulting in the creation of a new resource.
-- 204 No content : The server successfully processed the request, but is not returning any content.
+- **204 No Content**: The server successfully processed the request, but is not returning any content.

-- **3XX (Redirection)**:
+## 3XX (Redirection)

-- 301 Moved Permanently: The resource has been moved to a new URL permanently.
+- **301 Moved Permanently**: The resource has been moved to a new URL permanently.
-- 302 Found: The resource is temporarily located at a different URL.
+- **302 Found**: The resource is temporarily located at a different URL.
-- 304 Not Modified: The resource has not been modified since the last request.
+- **304 Not Modified**: The resource has not been modified since the last request.

-- **4XX (Client Error)**:
+## 4XX (Client Error)

-- 400 Bad Request: The server could not understand the request due to invalid syntax.
+- **400 Bad Request**: The server could not understand the request due to invalid syntax.
-- 401 Unauthorized: The client must authenticate itself to get the requested response.
+- **401 Unauthorized**: The client must authenticate itself to get the requested response.
-- 403 Forbidden: The client does not have access rights to the content.
+- **403 Forbidden**: The client does not have access rights to the content.
-- 404 Not Found: The server can not find the requested resource.
+- **404 Not Found**: The server can not find the requested resource.

-- **5XX (Server Error)**:
+## 5XX (Server Error)

-- 500 Internal Server Error: The server has encountered a situation it doesn't know how to handle.
+- **500 Internal Server Error**: The server has encountered a situation it doesn't know how to handle.
-- 502 Bad Gateway: The server, while acting as a gateway, received an invalid response from the upstream server.
+- **502 Bad Gateway**: The server, while acting as a gateway, received an invalid response from the upstream server.
-- 503 Service Unavailable: The server is not ready to handle the request.
+- **503 Service Unavailable**: The server is not ready to handle the request.

 # MongoDB Methods
 MongoDB is a NoSQL database that uses collections and documents.